SUPPORT GROUPS

 SIGN UP TODAY

-JQ Virtual Support Groups
+JQ Support Groups

 Grounded in the Jewish prophetic value of Pikuach Nefesh, JQ offers free virtual monthly drop-in support groups for LGBTQ+ Jews and allies.
 Led by skilled and passionate facilitators, these groups are psycho-educational and provide guidance, education, and support on various issues.
 Participation in these support groups is not based on a mental health diagnosis.
 Health insurance will not be billed, and registration is based on a suggested donation of $125 per participant for the series.
 Donations go directly to the support group facilitators’ payment.
 If you cannot afford $125, please pay what you can.
 No one will be turned away for lack of fundsRSVP is required to attend.

 Please note, JQ support groups are not a form of psychotherapy nor a replacement for it.
 If you need referrals to clinical services at any time, contact the JQ Helpline.
+Unless otherwise specified, all of our support groups are for adults ages 18+.

 Please direct questions to JQ’s Director of Support and Wellness, Laura Ticho, Registered Associate Clinical Social Worker ASW 106550.